Farmersville Community Abattoir Ltd.

 Cutting Instructions:

-Completed cutting instructions are to be handed in by phone or email in advance of the booking date, or at the time of animal drop-off.
+Completed cutting instructions are to be handed in by phone or email in advance of the booking date, at the time of animal drop-off, or immediately following.
 We will remind you of this when we call to schedule a drop-off time for processing day too.
-Our preferred cutting instructions are posted in the ‘Cutting Instructions’ link above, and there are also hard copies of this document available at our facility.
-If our office needs to contact you for cutting instructions after the animal(s) have been processed, a $25 Administration fee will be applied to your invoice.
-If cutting instructions do not arrive before it’s time to cut and wrap your animal(s), we will make every effort to contact you.
-But if we cannot, you will receive standard butcher choice cuts.
+Our preferred cutting instructions are posted in the ‘Cutting Instructions’ link above, and there are also paper copies of these documents available at our facility.
+Please make every effort to proactively send in your instructions.
+If cutting instructions do not arrive before it’s time to cut and wrap your animal(s), we will proceed with our standard butcher’s choice cuts.

 Processing Times: